What is EXCEL OR FUNCTION

 OR(logical1, [logical2], …)

-In the below example, we have created a condition using IF Function that if a student score 60 above marks in one of the both subjects the formula returns TRUE.
+In the below example, we have created a condition using IF function that if a student score 60 above marks in one of the both of the subjects the formula returns TRUE.

 Now in the below example, we have used a number to get logical values in a formula.
 You can also perform the above condition in reverse order.
 You can use TRUE and FALSE instead of numbers.